 Our location…

-We’re 10 minutes from downtown Marshall (a very small town, but they have a library, a few restaurants, and a big grocery store) and half an hour from Asheville.
+We’re 10 minutes from downtown Marshall (a very small town, but they have a library, a few restaurants, and a big grocery store) sadly, during Helene 2024, our town was completely destroyed and washed away.
+Our community has come together to rebuild, so things are coming back to life!
+We are 30 minutes from Asheville.
 This part of WNC is very beautiful; there are lots of hiking/swimming/waterfalls, the Blue Ridge Parkway, etc. We also have a great community of really amazing friends and neighbors to plug into.

 What we’re looking for…